Invariants and chaos in the Volterra gyrostat without energy conservation: Introduction

 Let $\mathrm{x}\left(t\right)=\left(x_{1}\left(t\right),x_{2}\left(t\right),x_{3}\left(t\right)\right)^{T}\in\mathbb{R}^{3}$ be the state of a dynamical system at time $t\geq0$.
 Let $\mathrm{f}:\mathbb{R}^{3}\rightarrow\mathbb{R}^{3}$ with $\mathrm{f}\left(\mathrm{x}\right)=\left(f_{1}\left(t\right),f_{2}\left(t\right),f_{3}\left(t\right)\right)^{T}\in\mathbb{R}^{3}$ denote the vector field of the associated dynamics where $f_{i}\left(\mathrm{x}\right)=\alpha_{i}x_{j}x_{k}$ for $i\neq j\neq k$ and $\alpha_{i}\in\mathbb{R}$ for $1\leq i\leq3$ satisfy $\alpha_{1}+\alpha_{2}+\alpha_{3}=0$.
 Let $\mathrm{A}$ denote a skew-symmetric matrix of order $3$ having the form

 Then

-describes the evolution of the state $\mathrm{x}\left(t\right)$ of a dynamical system known as the Volterra gyrostat (VG) \cite{Volterra1899}.
+describes evolution of the state $\mathrm{x}\left(t\right)$ of a dynamical system known as the Volterra gyrostat (VG) \cite{Volterra1899}.
+When the matrix $\mathrm{A=0}$ in Eq. (\ref{eq:p2}), the resulting dynamics is called the Euler gyroscope (EG).
 In the parlance of rigid body dynamics, VG has played a central role in design and control of mechanical systems \cite{Wittenburg1977}.
-More recently it was demonstrated that VG and many of its special cases occur naturally as the basic building blocks to additively construct a variety of low-order, finite dimensional models for many naturally occurring phenomena including the now famous equations of Rayleigh Benard convection, vorticity dynamics, among others.
-Refer to \cite{Gluhovsky1999} (hereafter GT (1999)), and the references therein for more details.
+More recently it was demonstrated that VG and many of its special cases occur naturally as the basic building blocks to additively construct a variety of low-order, finite dimensional models for many naturally occurring phenomena including the now famous equations of Rayleigh Benard convection \cite{Lorenz1963,Gluhovsky2002}, vorticity dynamics \cite{Lorenz1960,Charney1979,Swart1988}, among others.
+Refer to \cite{Gluhovsky1999} (hereafter GT (1999)) and \cite{Gluhovsky1997,Gluhovsky2002,Gluhovsky2006}.
+Many atmospheric low-order models developed through model reduction techniques \cite{Kwasniok1996,Kwasniok2007} possess a structure that can be naturally represented as combinations of coupled VGs.
+The investigation of dynamics in the presence of gyrostatic forces and the resulting integrals of motion is an active area of study \cite{Amer2012,Amer2021,He2022}.

-It is well known that VG in Eq. (\ref{eq:p2-1}) enjoys two invariants: kinetic energy and square of the angular momentum, constants of motion that each restrict its trajectories to two manifolds whose intersection is a one-dimensional manifold containing the solution trajectories.
-By specializing the choice of parameters $\alpha_{i}$ and $h_{i}$, $1\leq i\leq3$ in Eq. (\ref{eq:p2-1}), the authors in GT (1999) identify nine distinct subclasses of VG, which includes the Euler gyroscope (EG), the so-called Lorenz gyrostat (LG), and other nonlinear oscillators.
+It is well known that VG in Eq. (\ref{eq:p2}) enjoys two invariants: kinetic energy and square of the angular momentum, quadratic invariants that each restrict its trajectories to two manifolds whose intersection is a one-dimensional manifold containing the solution trajectories.
+By specializing the choice of parameters $\alpha_{i}$ and $h_{i}$, $1\leq i\leq3$ in Eq. (\ref{eq:p2}), the authors in GT (1999) identify nine distinct subclasses of VG, which includes the Euler gyroscope (EG), the so-called Lorenz gyrostat (LG), and other nonlinear oscillators.
 Further extensions of VG that include nonlinear feedback, called generalized VG, are contained in the two papers \cite{Lakshmivarahan2008,Lakshmivarahan2008a}.
 For an interesting survey and historical review of the gyrostat and its applications refer to \cite{Tong2009}.